MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/sqlrequestplugin.md

 ## Authentication and authorization

-The sql_request plugin supports three methods of authentication to the SQL Server endpoint.
+The sql_request plugin supports the following three methods of authentication to the SQL Server endpoint.

 ### Azure AD-integrated authentication